spundone/PyAlgo-VIS/README.md

 width of the bars can be set from styles.css speed can be changed within index.html

-TODO: add sliders for time and no of elemnts
+TODO: add sliders for time and no of elements, display actual value of each bar, make bar graph bottom to top